 Windows in townhouses are a significant source of neighbor noise.
-An average double pane window has an STC of 26.
-For you to keep your house quiet, you need to improve this rating.
+An average double-pane window has an STC of 26.
+To keep your house quiet, you need to improve this rating.

 One of the effective ways is replacing the standard windows with STC-rated varieties.

 STC windows don’t come cheap, so they aren’t an ideal solution for many people.
-In such a case, consider window seal kits.
+If your budget doesn’t allow you to get STC windows, consider window seal kits.
 They are easy to find and affordable.

 You can also easily install them without special tools.
 When properly installed, they can make a huge difference in sound transmission.

 When applying the seals, caulk any cracks or joints you see.
 Use a clear or matching shade of caulk to trace around the window frame both inside and outside the house.